A Debt Relief Order (DRO) is a simple and cheap alternative to bankruptcy if you are renting and have little money to spare each month to repay debts.

 But getting more than £2,000 may mean that Insolvency Service decides to cancel your DRO, leaving you back with your debts.

 You must inform the OR about any money or property you receive.
 This includes:

-- money received from PPI or similar reclaims such as payday loan refunds
+- money received from claims such as PPI or payday loan refunds;

 - money from the settlement of a court case.

 Do this as soon as possible, even if you think the money is going to be covered by one of the situations mentioned below.

 And you should inform them even if the amount you receive is less than £2,000.